adducec03/BrokenDreams/README.md

 # <div align="center"> PROGETTO MOBILE COMPUTING: BROKEN DREAMS </div>
 The following project is a small mobile game taken as a delivery for the Mobile Computing exam.
-It is the result of work carried out by myself and my colleague @adducec03 prova
+It is the result of work carried out by myself and my colleague @adducec03

 ## Game Plot
 ## How to Install